ng-docs/angular-cn/aio/content/tutorial/toh-pt2.md

 You could add more styles to `styles.css` and keep growing that stylesheet as you add components.

-You may prefer instead to define private styles for a specific component and keep everything a component needs &mdash;the code, the HTML, and the CSS&mdash; together in one place.
+You may prefer instead to define private styles for a specific component and keep everything a component needs —the code, the HTML, and the CSS— together in one place.

 This approach makes it easier to re-use the component somewhere else and deliver the component's intended appearance even if the global styles are different.